hazelcast/hazelcast-jet/site/website/blog/2020-08-05-gc-tuning-for-jet.md

 now use the released version 4.2 of Hazelcast Jet with OpenJDK 15 EA33.

 We also implemented a parallelized event source simulator.
-Its higher throughput allows it to catch up faster after a hiccup, helping to reduce the latency a bit more.
+Its higher throughput capacity allows it to catch up faster after a hiccup, helping to reduce the latency a bit more.
 The processing pipeline itself is identical to the previous round, [here](https://github.com/mtopolnik/jet-gc-benchmark/blob/round-3/src/main/java/org/example/StreamingRound3.java) is the complete source code.